Strategic Management Risk: How to effectively manage reputational risk

 Monitoring the conversation surrounding your brand is a way to understand how you’re viewed by potential customers and give you real-time information on how you compare to your competitors.
 It’s important to have a pulse on what people say about your company to identify a potential risk that could damage your reputation.
 Online reputation management (ORM) can also help combat negative mentions and dispel false information surrounding your brand.

 The five steps of managing reputational risk include risk assessment of your company’s reputation among stakeholders, evaluating your company’s real character, closing the gaps between perceptions and reality, monitoring changing beliefs and expectations, and putting a senior executive in charge.
-The COSO framework is a system for measuring risk that identifies four key components: internal controls over financial reporting, security controls over an intangible asset; operational effectiveness; human resource management practices.
+The COSO framework is a system for measuring risk that identifies four key components: internal controls over financial reporting, security controls over an intangible asset; operational effectiveness; and human resource management practices.
 By understanding these factors, companies can develop strategies to mitigate any associated risks.

 Stakeholder risk factors are identified to be able to mitigate the risks.
 For example, if a company relies heavily on one customer or group of customers, they are exposing themselves more so than others when it comes to reputational risk.
 Risk management processes are transformed for a more proactive approach instead of a reflexive one.
 This allows companies to be more responsive to events as they happen, rather than waiting for something bad to happen before taking action.